As an Amazon Associate, I may earn from qualifying purchases at no extra cost to you.

 Another important factor that you should consider is the warranty offered by the manufacturer.
 One of the best ways to get an idea for how long the manufacturer expects the HDD to last is to have a look at the warranty.
 Brands such as Seagate and Western Digital give up to 5 years warranty on their products including HDD’s and this should get you covered in case your drive fails.

 What to do after purchasing a silence hard disk drive online

 Over the years, I’ve been using a variety of Seagate Archive drives and WD green and red drives and I think it’s best to share some bit of advice on what you should do after buying a new drive and how to detect any defects as early as possible.

 The first thing you should do is inspect the packaging the disk arrives in. the drive should be suspended between two plastic holders inside the box.
 These holders help suspend the drive and prevent it from damage during transit.
 Now when installing the disk drives, I would recommend you wear gloves or instead wash clean your hands.
 This should help avoid transferring hand or finger oil to the drive.

 The next step would be long format the drive once you have installed it.
 You can run one or more passes on the drive to ensure that each sector of the disk gets written to.
 One the formatting is complete, the next step would be to check the SMART data and watch out the values for anything alarming.
 Pay attention to reallocated sectors, failed reads and RUEs.

 Final thoughts on quietest harddrive

-With a quiet disc drive you are able to work in a quiet environment without any sort of distractions.
-But if you are willing to dig deeper in your pockets, you can opt to have an SSD drive because they are much quieter than any silent hard drive you’ll ever find.
+With a quiet disc drive, you are able to work in a quiet environment without any sort of distractions.
+But if you are willing to dig deeper in your pockets, you can opt to have an SSD drive because they are much quieter than any silent hard drive you will ever find.
 You can also read Quiet Server for Home and Small Businesses 2019